Pirelli: History

 In 2010, Pirelli completed its conversion to a pure tyre company by selling Pirelli Broadband Solutions and spinning off the real estate assets of Pirelli Re.
 Fondazione Pirelli was established in the same year to safeguard and celebrate the company's past and to promote business culture as an integral part of Italy's national cultural assets.
 In March 2015, it was announced that Pirelli shareholders had accepted a €7.1 billion bid from ChemChina, together with Camfin and LTI, for the company.
 The transaction was completed and the company was delisted in November 2015.

 In May 2017, it was announced that Pirelli returns to the world of cycling with a new road cycling tyre range, P ZERO Velo.

-In September 2017, the company announced its intentions to sell up to 40 percent of its equity capital in an initial public offering as it plans to return to the Milan stock exchange in October.
+In September 2017, the company announced its intentions to sell up to 40 per cent of its equity capital in an initial public offering as it plans to return to the Milan stock exchange in October.

-In March 2019 Pirelli announced a new range of mountainbiking tyres, called Scorpion.

-In 2021 Pirelli introduced 18-inch tyres for the new aerodynamic and technical changes for 2022 in Formula One.
+In March 2019 Pirelli announced a new range of mountain biking tyres, called Scorpion.
+In 2021, Pirelli introduced 18-inch tyres for the new aerodynamic and technical changes for 2022 in Formula One.
+As of May 2024, Pirelli has a market capitalisation of $6.69 billion.
+On May 29, 2024 Silk Road Fund began the total sale of its shareholding.

+On May 30, 2024, the share price fell as a result of the sale of the entire stake of Silk Road Fund.
+While Tronchetti Provera's Camfin strengthened its shareholding together with other Italian investors.

+In April 2025, the Board of Directors, in compliance with the Italian government Decreto del Presidente del Consiglio dei Ministri 4 agosto 2023 (DPCM) and the IFRS 10 international accounting principle, determined that Sinochem's control over Pirelli had ended.